ni/niveristand-python/docs/getting_started.rst

 Features
 ========

-**niveristand** has two major capabilities: system definition and real-time sequence scripting.
+**niveristand** has two major capabilities: system definition scripting, and real-time sequence scripting and deployment.
 NI recommends you use an editor with code completion, such as `Visual Studio Code <https://code.visualstudio.com/docs/languages/python/>`_, to make it easier to browse and use this code.

 Scripting system definition files
 ---------------------------------
-You can script system definitions (.nivssdf) files for use in the NI VeriStand editor and deployable to the NI VeriStand engine.
+You can script system definition (.nivssdf) files for use in the NI VeriStand editor and deploy them to the NI VeriStand engine.

 Real-time sequences
 -------------------